 - If money is still owed by the seller on the car

-- Check history & MOT: Regular MOT tests are mandatory for all vehicles to ensure their being road-worthy.
-Annual MOT test is mandatory for vehicles having completed three years of age.
-You can carry out DVLA vehicle checks for free and get correct reports.
+Check history & MOT: Regular MOT tests are mandatory for all vehicles to ensure roadworthiness.
+Annual MOT test is compulsory for cars having completed three years of age.
+You can carry out DVLA vehicle checks for free and get accurate reports.
 You may enquire the seller concerning gaps if present in the MOT report.
 Avoid the deal in case you find something suspicious in the MOT history.
-Remember, MOT will not be necessary if the car was lying unused for a long time and statutory off-road notification (SORN) registered.
+Remember, MOT will not be necessary if the car is unused for a long time and statutory off-road notification (SORN) is registered.

 Always trust reputed portals like DVLA to undertake DVLA vehicle checks.
-This will ensure getting appropriate reports of your car’s history and track records.
+It will ensure getting appropriate reports of your car’s history and track records.